KvotheSixStrings/Unity_Tests/README.md

 # Unity_Tests
-Project used to test new things in Unity3D with different branches for the tests.
+Dots_Tests branch is used to test Unity Dots 1.0 features and functionality.